salomellabres/openduck/README.md

 optional arguments:
   -h, --help            show this help message and exit

 Open Dynamic Undocking toolkit.
 Choose one of the following actions:

     openmm-prepare      Preparation of systems for OpenMM simulations. openmm-full-protocol
-                        OpenDuck OpenMM full protocol either with or without chunking the protein. openmm-from-equilibrated
+                        OpenDuck full openMM protocol.
+    openmm-from-equilibrated
-                        OpenDuck openMM protocol starting from a pre-equilibrated system (e.g. from duck_prepare_sys.py).
-    openmm-from-amber   OpenDuck openMM protocol starting from an amber topology and coordinates (prmtop and inpcrd).
-    amber-prepare       Preparation of systems, inputs and queue files for AMBER simulations. report              Generate report for openduck results.
-    chunk               Chunk a protein for Dynamic Undocking.
+                        OpenDuck openMM protocol starting from a pre-equilibrated system. openmm-from-amber   OpenDuck openMM protocol starting from an amber topology and coordinates. amber-prepare       Preparation of systems, inputs and queue files for AMBER simulations. report              Generate a report for openduck results. chunk               Chunk a protein for Dynamic Undocking.
 ```